geomagpy/magpy/README.md

 Median IMF-10 and IMF-11 curves are calculated for 13 cycles (covering 27 days for IMF-10).
 For IMF's above 12 (period exceeding 8 days) we are using a simply linear fit of available data, as the average approximated length is significantly below the cycle frequency.

-We obtain a running median waveform considering oszialltion of the individual IMF's from IMF-6 onwards.
+We obtain a running median waveform considering oscillation of the individual IMF's from IMF-6 onwards.
 Hereby we also excluded HF signal contributions by limiting to
 IMF-6 and larger.
-The Sq baseline will be a sum of individual median oszillations signals identified within the decomposed signal.
+The Sq baseline will be a sum of individual median oscillations signals identified within the decomposed signal.
 Unlike the frequency technique above, this method will likely better estimate Sq variations during disturbed periods affecting hours/days.
 During quiet periods, however, a frequency related method is likely superior as such methods will remove any non-solar driven multi-day variation (i.e neutral atmosphere, see day2day variability in Haberle et al).

+>![IMPORTANT]
+>
+> Correct application of the cyclicity analysis requires at least 1 month of one-minute data

 Full application of the median Sq technique in MagPy is as follows: